allejo/allejo.io/_posts/2018-12-28-show-os-devs-love.md

 I loved the Docker Docs team at the time.
 I wasn't in any way affiliated with Docker, but they'd reach out to me from time to time with questions.
 I loved it.
 I was in college, so I needed something to keep me busy during my mundane classes and they gave me just that.
 Heck, they even [sent me some free swag](https://www.instagram.com/p/BSClaRZAfwU/); thanks Misty!

 As with anything in life, things change.
 My favorite docs team members left to other companies; good for them!
-I figured I'd continue to make apperances regardless so back in April 2018, I submitted [a PR to take down the GitHub pages hosted version of the site](https://github.com/docker/docker.github.io/pull/6433); something [they'd been asking for help with](https://github.com/docker/docker.github.io/issues/6101).
+I figured I'd continue to make appearances regardless so back in April 2018, I submitted [a PR to take down the GitHub pages hosted version of the site](https://github.com/docker/docker.github.io/pull/6433); something [they'd been asking for help with](https://github.com/docker/docker.github.io/issues/6101).
 At the time of writing this, the PR remains open and mostly untouched.

 For Hacktoberfest, I looked through the PRs to see if the one I had created in April had finally been merged or closed.
 Maybe I missed the notification?
 Nope.
 Untouched since April.
 A few days later, it was bumped on the 4th.
 I thought to myself, "Ok, I guess taking down the GH version of the site might take some _long_ internal discussion."
 I work for the government, I'm used to slowness in decision making.
 In the spirit of Hacktoberfest, I decided I'd try fixing some site bugs.
 I submitted [PR #7496](https://github.com/docker/docker.github.io/pull/7496), which would fix the [browser history spam you'd get as you scrolled through __any__ page](https://github.com/docker/docker.github.io/issues/6299).
 Fast forward 2 months.
 Untouched.
 No comments.
 No labels.
 No assignments.